Class: OllamaChat::MessageList

 Parameters:

-The new system prompt.
+The name of the new system prompt.
 If nil or false, clears the system prompt.

 Returns: